 Talladega College is a private four-year institution founded in 1867 by the descendants of slaves.
 A Historically Black College (HBCU) in rural Alabama, Talladega hosts 800 students across a range of liberal arts majors.
-This financial partnership between Reinvestment Fund and the College meets a critical need of the school, as it lacks sufficient student housing and is currently paying more than $300 million per year to house students in local hotels.
+This financial partnership between Reinvestment Fund and the College meets a critical need of the school, as it lacks sufficient student housing and is currently paying more than $300,000 per year to house students in local hotels.

 The project is composed of two parts: a 203-bed student housing building and a student life center including an arena, meeting space, health facility, and food service.
 Due to increased enrollment, there is an urgent need for the 43,000-square foot residence hall.
 The student center will support student and recreational needs not presently available in Talladega and will provide the College with a location for numerous activities such as sporting events, banquets, graduations, and other community needs.